Asheville City SC

-Asheville City SC is an American amateur soccer team based in Asheville, North Carolina.
+Asheville City Soccer Club is an American amateur soccer club based in Asheville, North Carolina.
 Founded in 2016, the men's team plays in USL League Two, the fourth tier of the American Soccer Pyramid.
 The women's team was founded in 2017 and played in the Women's Premier Soccer League until joining the newly formed USL W League for the 2022 season.
 The team colors are blue and white.

 History

 Asheville City SC was announced as a National Premier Soccer League expansion team on November 14, 2016.
 On the day of the announcement, the ownership group was announced: Chairman/CFO Jimmy Wheeler, President Ryan Kelley, General Manager Allen Bradley, Director of Revenue Management Jordan Vance, Director of Community Outreach Josh Yoakum, and Director of Communications Andrew Hunter.
 All members of the ownership group are Western North Carolina natives.

 The same day of the announcement City SC announced that Gary Hamel was going to serve as the club's head coach.
 Hamel served as the head coach of the nearby Mars Hill University's men's soccer program.
 Hamel additionally served as an assistant coach for the Oregon State Beavers men's soccer program.

 Asheville City SC also announced on its foundation date, that the club will play its home matches at Memorial Stadium in Downtown Asheville.
 Asheville City SC currently plays home matches at Greenwood Field on the UNC Asheville campus.

 On December 5, 2016 the club announced it would compete in the East division of the Southeast Conference.
 On May 6, 2017, Asheville City won its first ever match in NPSL play.

 On October 16, 2019 the club announced it would join USL League Two.